ridgetopexteriors/acculynxEXT/README.md

 # Ridge Top Exteriors Chrome Extension

+Created by Ridge Top Exteriors (Wisconsin Rapids Office): Automatically schedule follow-up calls in AccuLynx for optimized time management and profitability.
+The calendar will intelligently schedule follow-ups based on profitability and resource availability.

 Enhance your AccuLynx workflow with the Ridge Top Exteriors Chrome Extension.
 This extension provides a Follow-Up Scheduler to efficiently manage your follow-up activities.

 ## Installation